-Congrats to Michael Parme and Casey Otis for their 11-1 defense verdict in their 4-day jury trial.
+Congrats to Michael Parme for his 11-1 defense verdict in a 4-day jury trial.
 This lawsuit arose out of the alleged veterinary malpractice of an animal hospital and its attending veterinarians.

 Plaintiff claimed that the defendants failed to diagnose a lip mass on her nine year old golden-retriever.
 The lip mass had been present for upwards of eight visits to defendant animal hospital between a two-year period.
 The lip mass was later found to be a mast cell tumor which developed into metastatic cancer and spread to the golden retriever’s lymph nodes.
 After undergoing extensive chemotherapy and surgery at another veterinary facility, the golden retriever ultimately succumbed to her cancer.
 Plaintiff alleged that the medical records did not definitively indicate which diagnostic tests had been offered, recommended, and/or declined for the lip mass.
 Accordingly, Plaintiff claimed that the records were indicative of the animal hospital’s negligence in that they allowed a cancer to grow despite plaintiff’s overly-cautious habit of taking her dog to the vet 3-4 times per year.
 The animal hospital defendants argued that the notes were adequate and sufficient enough to allow for a practitioner to understand which treatment plans had been offered and declined by the owner.